 However, there’s also the opposite side of the spectrum, which is overfeeding.

-Too much fertilizer will lead to a buildup in mineral salts, which lock away vital nutrients and prevent the plant from getting enough water.
+Too much fertilizer will lead to a buildup of mineral salts, which lock away vital nutrients and prevent the plant from getting enough water.

 In both cases, the plant will act as though it’s not getting sufficient nutrients, and the leaves will begin to curl.

-If you regularly repot, try flushing the soil using the soak-and-dry method and cut back how much fertilizer you use until you reach a good balance for the individual plant’s needs.
+If you regularly repot, try flushing the soil using the soak-and-dry method and cut back your fertilizer until you reach a good balance for the individual plant’s needs.

 You may also want to check the fertilizer to ensure your plant’s getting essential trace nutrients such as iron, magnesium, and manganese.